mtopircean/essentials-by-livia/README.md

 </form>
 ```

-The use of eventlisteners is present through the code, with the goal to promt the user on critical changes to their data:
+The use of eventlisteners is present through the code, with the goal to prompt the user on critical changes to their data:

 ```html
 <div id="account-actions" class="text-center" id="profile-button-container">